run-llama/LlamaIndexTS/README.md

 node --import tsx ./main.ts
 ```

-### React Server Component (Next.js, Waku, Redwood.JS...)
+### Next.js

-First, you will need to add a llamaindex plugin to your Next.js project.
+You will need to add a llamaindex plugin to your Next.js project.

 ```js
 // next.config.js